 - (a) Upon appointment or upon transfer all employees will serve a trial period of forty (40) scheduled working days.
 In the event that an employee should, by agreement, utilize earned vacation or otherwise be away from work during the trial period, the trial period shall be adjusted to comply with the above noted requirements. - (b) An employee evaluation will be completed during the trial period.
-The evaluation may not be completed earlier than the fifteenth (15) scheduled working day.
+An evaluation meeting shall be held on, or around the midpoint of the trial period.
 In the event the evaluation is less than satisfactory, Article 19.02(b) shall apply. - (c) Failure to complete an evaluation within the trial period would deem the overall performance to be satisfactory.